Skip to content

 Image Credit: Kit Suman/Unsplash

-The Empire State building is one of the most, if not THE most recognizable building in the world.
-When people envision New York City, the skyline and more importantly, the Empire State building are what people recognize.
-As a visitor of the city; this incredible building with perfect views of the whole city, is an absolute must-do.
+The Empire State Building is one of the world’s most, if not THE most recognizable, buildings.
+When people envision New York City, the skyline and, more importantly, the Empire State Building are what they recognize.
+As a visitor, I find this incredible building, with perfect views of the whole city, an absolute must-do.
 You can travel the floors by elevator and walk around the entire floor, catching views of New York from every angle.
-After catching all the views, you can stop for a meal at one of the two restaurants in the building or grab some fast food or even a coffee to perk you up for your next great attraction.
+After seeing all the views, you can stop for a meal at one of the two restaurants in the building or grab some fast food or even a coffee to perk you up for your next great attraction.

 Broadway